 Table of Contents

-- Hives, rash, or itchy skin
+- hives, rash, or itchy skin

-- Pale skin, or skin that is red and warm (flushed)
+- pale skin, or skin that is red and warm (flushed)

-- Wheezing or trouble breathing
+- trouble breathing or gasping for breath

-- A tight feeling in the chest
+- a tight feeling in your chest

-- Nausea, vomiting, or diarrhea
+- nausea, vomiting, or diarrhea

 What causes anaphylaxis?

 Anaphylaxis is most often caused by exposure to an allergen.
 During a normal reaction, your body produces antibodies to fight the allergen.
 During a severe reaction, your immune system can panic.
 This leads to anaphylaxis, which is very dangerous.

 - foods, such as shellfish, nuts, peanuts, eggs, and fruits